 number = 4 number = number + 1

 But when you click run, nothing happens.
-Ok well now that you are writing a program, you need to return data.
 So let's provide another statement to our program.

 Now when you click Run, the text

-When you told it to run, it read and evaluated each line of the code, then when it got to the line with
+When you told it to run, it read and evaluated each line of the code in sequence.

-You can return any type of data, not just numbers:
+You can print any type of data, not just numbers:

 Remember those other functions we used before?
-You can write those as part of the return statement.
+You can write those inside of a print statement.